htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     pool.
 The default value is ``$(RELEASE_DIR)`` on Windows and ``$(RELEASE_DIR)``/hosts/``$(HOSTNAME)`` on all other platforms.

-    Another possibility is to use the condor user’s home directory, which may be specified with ``$(TILDE)``.
+    Another possibility is to use the condor user's home directory, which may be specified with ``$(TILDE)``.
 For example:

     ::